The large graph limit of a stochastic epidemic model on a dynamic multilayer network: Large graph limit theorems

-The assumption \ref{A2} implies that $\sum_\bk k_j^2p_\bk < \infty$ for $j=1,\hdots,r$ (i.e. the second moments of the marginal degree distributions are finite) and also that the multigraph considered when matching half-edges uniformly at random is a simple graph with positive probability \cite{Janson2014}.
+The assumption \ref{A2} implies that $\sum_\bk k_j^2p_\bk < \infty$ for $j=1,\hdots,r$ (i.e. the second moments of the marginal degree distributions are finite) and consequently also that, in each layer, the multigraph constructed by matching half-edges uniformly at random is a simple graph with positive probability (see Section 2 in \cite{Janson2014}).
+Therefore \ref{A2} also guarantees that there is a positive probability of generating a simple LCM graph, i.e. a multilayer graph with a simple graph in each layer.

 Before stating the main result, we define a quantity that plays a key role in describing how the network structure affects the large graph limit.
 For $ 1 \le j,l \le r$, let $\bar{\kappa}_{jl}$ be defined by